Modern Slavery and Human Trafficking

 - raw materials suppliers for the Group’s e-liquid manufacturing are sourced from predominantly UK based suppliers; and

-- disposable and POD system vaping ranges are imported from Chinese manufacturers, including both the Group’s own brands and third-party brands such as Elf Bar.
+- finished product vaping ranges (not e-liquids) are imported from Chinese manufacturers, including both the Group’s own brands and third-party brands such as Elf Bar.

 - Sports Nutrition and Wellness suppliers (for both the group’s protein manufacturing facility, and finished goods) are predominantly UK or EU based suppliers.